 When it comes to the plugin market, there is often too much choice.
 Whether you’re in the market for something specific or you’re just looking for a new toy to play with, you’ll find no end of choice.
 With things like EQ plugins, it’s understandable why there is so much choice.
 There are many different types of EQ that offer their own blend of colouration and control.
 The same can be said for compressor plugins.
 With a variety of circuit types available to you, it makes perfect sense to have a different tool for every job.
-But why might you want more than one reverb plugins?
+But why might you want more than one reverb plugin?
 Surely they all do the same thing?
-Let’s take a look at a few concepts to familiarise ourselves with as well as finding you the perfect reverb plugins!
+Let’s take a look at a few concepts to familiarise ourselves with as well as find you the perfect reverb plugins!

 A Few Key Terms to Know